rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 When you know one language reasonably well you should try another DIFFERENT language.
 Even the best language constrains the way you think about and solve a problem, so exposing yourself to a very different language helps to broaden your view.
-Languages like C, Python, Java, Forth or even an assembly language are useful in this respect.
+Languages like C, python, Java, Forth or even an assembly language are useful in this respect.
 I would even go so far as to recommend installing Scheme and plowing through the first few chapters of `SICP <https://mitpress.mit.edu/sicp/>`_.
 The